tsunami416604/azure-docs.hu-hu/articles/sql-database/dns-alias-powershell.md

 # by using "$SqlServerDnsAliasName" in the server name.
 # For example, server:  "any-unique-alias-name.database.windows.net".

-# Remove-AzureRMSqlServerDNSAlias  - would fail here for SQL DB server 1.
+# Remove-AzSqlServerDNSAlias  - would fail here for SQL DB server 1.

 Write-Host '[4] Remove the DNS alias from SQL DB server 2.';
-Remove-AzureRMSqlServerDNSAlias `
+Remove-AzSqlServerDNSAlias `
     –ResourceGroupName  $2ResourceGroupName `
     -ServerName         $2SqlServerName `
     -ServerDNSAliasName $SqlServerDnsAliasName;